UWPCE-PythonCert/Python300-SystemDevelopmentWithPython-Spring-2014/week-03/super/source/Super.rst

-but super is about more than just DRY...
+``super`` is about more than just making it easier to refactor.

 Remember the method resolution order?

+And the diamond problem?

 What does super() do?
 ======================

-``super`` returns a "proxy object" that delegates method calls
+``super`` returns a "proxy object" that delegates method calls.

-It's not returning the object itself -- but you can call methods on it
+It's not returning the object itself -- but you can call methods on it.

 It runs through the method resolution order (MRO) to find the method you call.